GreyWhite994/Egyptology/README.md

 - Site deployed to Github Pages:
     - The steps to deploy are as follows:
     Go to the settings tab on Github repository.
-    - Click on Github pages tab on the sidebar, select master branch on the source dropdown menu.
+    - Click on Github pages tab on the sidebar, select main branch on the dropdown menu.
-    - Following this, the page will be re-loaded with a detailed ribbon display to indicate it was successful. live link can be found here -
+    - Following this, the page will be re-loaded with a detailed ribbon display to indicate it was successful. live link can be found here - https://greywhite994.github.io/Egyptology/

 ## Credits
 ### Content